Religion and Philosophy

 The Department of Religion and Philosophy has several endowments dedicated to student support.
-You should contact Professor Jane Webster for more information.
+Contact Professor Jane Webster for more information.

-Our students also have opportunities to earn money for their education through part-time church employment, even during their freshmen year.
+Our students also have opportunities to earn money for their education through part-time church employment, even during their first year.

 Dr. Jane Webster